-CIS-3A - Linux Computer Applications 3 units for Working Professionals (Same as CAT-3A) CSU
+CIS-3 - Computer Applications for Business 3 units (Same as BUS/CAT-3)

-This course introduces a suite of computer applications to students preparing to enter the office, business, and teaching professions.
-Individuals who are already established in these professions may also benefit from skills emphasized which include: use of basic operating system functions, Internet utilization, word processing, spreadsheets, database management, presentation graphics, and scheduling/time management.
+This course introduces a suite of computer applications to students preparing to enter business, and office professions.
+Individuals who are already established in these professions may also benefit from skills emphasized which include: use of basic operating system functions, file management, word processing, spreadsheets, database management, and presentation graphics.
 54 hours lecture and 18 hours laboratory.
+(TBA option) (Letter Grade, or Pass/No Pass option.)

-CIS-5 - Fundamentals of Programming Logic using C++ 3 units (Same as CSC-5)
+CIS-5 - Fundamentals of Programming

+Logic using C++ (Same as CSC-5)

+Prerequisite: None.
 Advisory: CIS-1A.

 Introduction to the fundamentals of problem definition, algorithm development, and structured programming logic for business, scientific and mathematical applications.
 The C++ language will be used for programming problems.
 54 hours lecture and 18 hours laboratory.
-(Letter Grade, or Pass/No Pass option.)
+(TBA option) (Letter Grade, or Pass/No Pass option.)

-CIS-11 - Computer Programming using ASSEMBLER 3 units (Same as CSC-11)
+$\label{eq:cis-11-computer-Programming using ASSEMBLER \ 3 units} \\ (Same as CSC-11)$

 This course is an introduction to microprocessor architecture and assembler language.
 The relationship between the hardware and the software will be studied in order to understand the interaction between a program and the total system.
-54 hours lecture and 18 hours laboratory.
+54 hours lecture and 18 hours laboratory (TBA option).
 (Letter Grade, or Pass/No Pass option.)